-As part of our ongoing commitment to actualizing the unlimited potential of every learner, EUSD is reinstituting the Gifted and Talented Education (GATE) program.
+As part of our ongoing commitment to actualizing the unlimited potential of every learner, EUSD provides a Gifted and Talented Education (GATE) program.

 How are GATE students identified?

 Every school year, all 2nd-graders will be given the Cognitive Abilities Test (CogAT).
 This universal screening tool is a digital, non-reading assessment designed to measure the cognitive abilities of students.
 The results of this assessment will be one piece of information used in the GATE screening process.

 Parents of students who have met the established referral criteria, based on the results of the universal screening tool, will receive a parent background and input form to be used as an additional piece of information to determine eligibility.

 Qualifying students then will be referred to a school team that will review all screening data and other pertinent information.
 Sites then will make a recommendation, and eligibility determination will be confirmed at the district level.

 Can I request for my child to be GATE screened in grades 3 through 8?